swapnil-shah/react-hooks/README.md

 ## useState
-This hook accepts an argument which initial value of state property and returns current value of state property and a method which is capable to update the current value of state property
+- This hook accepts an argument which initial value of state property and returns current value of state property and a method which is capable to update the current value of state property

-Default value is never used in re-renders
+- Default value is never used in re-renders

-When you have to update state based on the previous state state, pass in the prev state value to state setter
+- When you have to update state based on the previous state state, pass in the prev state value to state setter
+- A state variable can be a string, number, boolean, object or array
+- useState does not autuomatically merge the state like class.
+Have to do it manually. that's why spread